India, Pakistan sign historic agreement to construct Kartarpur corridor | DW | 24.10.2019

 Sidhu, a Sikh himself, said he had been informed by Pakistan's Army chief General Qamar Bajwa that the country could open the corridor soon, when he had gone to attend Khan's swearing-in ceremony on August 2018.

 At the time, Sidhu's image showing him hugging the Pakistani general was severely criticized in India.
 However, when the corridor announcement came through, Sidhu claimed it was the hug that did the trick.
-The former cricketer, who is now a member of the Indian National Congress (INC).
+The former cricketer is now a member of the Indian National Congress (INC).

 In a rare sign of cooperation between South Asia's two nuclear-armed rivals, India and Pakistan agreed to set up a visa-free corridor that will allow Sikhs to easily visit their shrines on each side of the border.
 (28.11.2018)